login-securite/lsassy/cme/README.md

 cme smb 10.10.0.0/24 -d adsec.local -u jsnow -p Winter_is_coming_\! -M lsassy
 ```

 You can set BloodHound integration using `-o BLOODHOUND=True` flag.
-This flag enables differents checks :
+This flag enables different checks :
 * Set "owned" on BloodHound computer nodes that are compromised
 * Detect compromised users that have a **path to domain admin**